Krishna-vinod/week4-logistics-predictive-modeling/README.md

 | RMSE | 1.512 | **1.204** |
 | R² | -0.001 | **0.365** |

-The proposed model achieved:
+Compared with the baseline, the proposed model achieved:

 - **19.9% lower MAE**
 - **20.4% lower RMSE**

-compared with the baseline.

 ---